 As you scroll down the results page of “People who match both, or 1 of 2 kits,” the next section identifies people that only match me, and not my cousin.

 One of the mistakes that people make here is that they assume that if a kit only matches you, not both of you, then these kits are exclusively related through my mother’s line.
 That is NOT the case in every instance.
 Many kits that only match me will be relatives through my mother’s side.

 At the same time, some of these matches will be matches through my father’s line.
 The only distinction is that I match DNA with them while my cousin doesn’t.

 DNA Kits That Match Only the Second Kit

 Scroll further, and you will see the third section.

 This section identifies kits that match my cousin but not me.
 Again, this doesn’t mean that these people will not match my paternal grandparents.
-I could be missing the segment of DNA that my cousin shares with this match even though we’re all related through the same common ancestor.
+I could be missing the DNA segment that my cousin shares with this match even though we’re all related through the same common ancestor.

 A Quick Review of DNA Inheritance

-When you are matching third cousins to more distant cousins, you don’t share DNA with all of those cousins.
+When you match third cousins to more distant cousins, you don’t share DNA with all of those cousins.
 You only share DNA with about

 90% of your third cousins